 - 8 ounce can tomato sauce

-- 15 ounce box cornbread mix plus ingredients on the box – egg, milk, oil
+- 8.5 ounce cornbread mix , plus ingredients on the box

-- 1 cup shredded sharp cheddar cheese plus some for garnish
+- ½ to 1 cup shredded sharp cheddar cheese , plus some for garnish

 - Add black beans, tomatoes, chili beans, corn and tomato sauce.
 Stir together and bring to a low boil.
 Simmer for ten minutes.
 Taste and season with more salt and pepper to taste.
 If you want an extra kick of spice, add 1-2 teaspoons more of chili powder.

-- While the chili is simmering, mix up the cornbread using the box mix plus the ingredients it calls for, such as eggs, milk, and oil or butter.
-Add the cup of shredded cheddar and gently stir just enough to incorporate.
+- While the chili is simmering, mix up the cornbread using the box mix plus the ingredients it calls for.
+Add the 1/2 to 1 cup of shredded cheddar and gently stir just enough to incorporate.

 - Remove chili from heat and drop cornbread batter by spoonfuls over the chili, gently spreading to the edges.

 - Place the skillet onto a baking sheet (to prevent overflow).
 Bake in the preheated oven for about 20 minutes, or until the top is nice and golden brown.

 - Allow skillet to rest about 5 minutes before serving.
 Then scoop onto plates.
 Top with sour cream and chives if desired.

 Nutrition provided is an estimate.
 It will vary based on specific ingredients used.